NixWasHere/NebulaC2/README.md

 10/2/2022/
 - Made code even more optimized

 - Added "About" and fixed unknown code errors

+12/13/2022/
+- Fixed only one slave connection

+- Fixed Layer 4 attacks and removed useless ones

+- Removed Layer 3 method

+- Optimized code

 IDEAS